222093271/sit737-2025-prac9p/README.md

 ### Step 2: Creating a Free Cluster

-Inside the new project, we created a Free M0 Cluster by selecting AWS as the cloud provider and ap-southeast-2 (Sydney) as the region for optimized latency.
+Inside the new project, we created a Free M0 Cluster by selecting AWS as the cloud provider and ap-southeast-2 (Sydney) as the region for optimised latency.
-This cluster provides 512 MB storage and a replica set with 3 nodes, sufficient for testing and development purposes.
+This cluster provides 512 MB storage, and a replica set with 3 nodes, sufficient for testing and development purposes.

 ![alt text](/Screenshots/Cluster%20Created.jpg)